adityarc19/aqi-india/README.md

  6. Severe

 * The dataset is taken from [Kaggle](https://www.kaggle.com/rohanrao/air-quality-data-in-india).
-* It contains air quality data and AQI (Air Quality Index) at hourly and daily level of various stations across multiple cities in India.
+* It contains air quality data and AQI (Air Quality Index) at hourly and daily level of various stations across multiple cities in India from 2015 to 2020.
 * For this particular project, I have used just a part of the datasets provided in Kaggle, which contains day-wise city air pollution data.

 Libraries used: